First Nations events and reconciliation action - ballarat

 by David G. Jones in collaboration with Stolen Generations survivors of Australia and will be on show until June 2025 at BADAC Tree Room.

-Event co-designed with survivors and
+Event co-designed with survivors

 Uncle Murray Harrison and Charmaine Clarke.